Refinitiv/Real-Time-SDK/README.md

 # Support SLA

 Issues raised via GitHub will be addressed in a best-effort manner.
-For broad questions regarding RTSDK, please refer to documentation and Q&A forum on Developer Community for [RTSDK C/C++](https://developers.refinitiv.com/elektron/elektron-sdk-cc) and/or [RTSDK Java](https://developers.refinitiv.com/elektron/elektron-sdk-java) which supported by a existing active community of API users.
+For broad questions regarding RTSDK, please refer to documentation (see Documentation section above) and [Q&A forum](https://community.developers.refinitiv.com/index.html) on Developer Community which supported by an active community of API users.
 Please contact Premium Support for any issues or questions that require prompt responses.